NORTHERN NEVADA’S

 Punctal occlusion and meibomian gland surgery are two procedures used in eye care.
 Punctal occlusion involves blocking tear ducts to retain tears, while meibomian gland surgery targets glands responsible for oil production to prevent tear evaporation.

 Our Reno eye experts will perform the latest treatments for dry eye syndrome.
 Such as punctal plugs, cauterization, Lipiflow, and meibomian gland expression to address these eye medical conditions.
+We also prescribe TRYPTYR, which is a prescription eye drop for dry eye treatment that works to stimulate the production of natural tears for a more long lasting dry eye solution.

 Lipiflow | https://renoeyecare.com/